-Kitchen Exhaust Fan Issues: Kitchen exhaust fans that recirculate the air throughout a room instead of expelling it outdoors can cause a home’s level of humidity to be higher than it should be.
+Kitchen exhaust fans that recirculate the air throughout a room instead of expelling it outdoors can cause a home’s level of humidity to be higher than it should be.
 The same is true of failure to turn on a fan while a home’s range is in use.

 Fans that vent to a roof vent or into the attic itself introduce excess humidity into the space.
-Failing to run a bath fan for an extended period after a shower can also elevate home humidity levels too high, leading to frost formation.
+Failing to run a bath fan for an extended period after a shower can also elevate home humidity levels too high, leading to frost formation and potential mold growth in your attic.
 When the humidity meets cold air within the attic, frost is formed.
 Construction code does not dictate the installation of a bath fan in a bathroom with a working exterior window.
 However, failure to have one installed can raise your home’s humidity to an unhealthy level.

 Homes built without sheeting to curtail the manifestation of moisture intrusion in basement walls will not only make a basement or crawl space colder, but it will also allow excess moisture to be introduced into the interior of the home.

-The Stack Effect & Attic Frost Formation
+The Stack Effect & Frost Build-Up In Attics

 In the winter months, the stack effect causes outside air to be drawn in through gaps in your basement and then redirected up your home’s walls to the attic.
 It exits the attic through areas that have not been fully sealed off, but not before causing frost to form due to the temperature disparity.
 Attic air sealing in conjunction with proper levels of insulation will prevent air from escaping the home.
-When this happens, moisture condenses on cold surfaces, ultimately resulting in attic frost formation.
+When this happens, moisture condenses on cold surfaces, ultimately resulting in frost formation.

 Here’s How Home Performance Testing Can Pinpoint Areas Where Your House is Losing Energy: